mongodb/docs/source/includes/not-available-for-inmemory-storage-engine.rst

-Not available for :program:`mongod` instances that use the :doc:`in-memory storage engine </core/inmemory>`.
+Not available for :binary:`~bin.mongod` instances that use the :doc:`in-memory storage engine </core/inmemory>`.